FAFSA For Military Families: Your 2026-2027 Financial Aid Options

 1) Create FSA IDs and identify “contributors.”

-Every person whose info is required (you, spouse, or a parent if you’re dependent) needs an FSA ID.
+Every person whose info is required (you, a spouse, or a parent if you’re a dependent) needs an FSA ID.
 Essentially, anyone who impacts you financially needs to contribute that information to your application, which makes them a contributor.
 With the FUTURE Act Direct Data Exchange (FA-DDX), verified tax data can flow in securely — less typing, fewer errors — once each contributor gives consent.

 2) Complete and submit the FAFSA.